 You’re eligible for Medicare if you are a US citizen aged 65 (and above) or a permanent resident who has been living in the US continuously for the past five years or more.
 You’re also eligible for Medicare if you have been receiving disability benefits for 24 months.

-The way to get started with Medicare is to sign up for the two ‘parts’ of Medicare, plus additional coverage if you need this
+The way to get started is to sign up for the two ‘parts’ of Medicare – Hospital (Part A) and Medical (Part B).

 Do you need to sign up for Medicare proactively?

 You will be automatically enrolled in Original Medicare Part A and B if you receive Social Security or Railroad Retirement Board () benefits when you turn 65.

 What is the best way to sign up for Medicare?

 Call or visit your local SSA office if you are not automatically enrolled in Original Medicare.
 The fastest way is to enroll online.

 But if you are under RRB, call 1-877-772-5772 to sign up.
 You can also call Medicare at 1-800-633-4227 or contact your local State Health Insurance Assistance Program (SHIP).

 What documents do I need to apply for Medicare?